 A Quality Carry Belt

 I know it is tempting to just use a thick belt you found at Walmart and think it is good enough.
 But the day I decided to try out an actual belt designed for carrying a firearm, was the day that made me love carrying.
-My belt of choice is the Aegis Enhanced Belt by Ares Gear...but there are many others that may work for you.
+You can get a good concealed carry belt in leather or nylon, both will do the job.

 If you are having trouble finding a good belt check out our article on The Best Gun Belts For Concealed Carry.
 We cover everything you need to look for in a belt and give some of the best options.